opendocsg/slw-judgments-backfill/2017_SGHC_41/report.md

 “base[d] on progressive on-site measurements”. [note: 91] Ms Lee also testified that progress

-payments were based on these measurements. [note: 92] The parties therefore “by the course of dealing, put their own interpretation on their contract, and cannot be allowed to go back on it” ( _China Construction (South Pacific) Development Co Pte Ltd v Spandeck Engineering (S) Pte Ltd_ [2005] SGHC 86 at [46], citing _Amalgamated Investment & Property Co Ltd v Texas Commerce International Bank_
+payments were based on these measurements. [note: 92] The parties therefore “by the course of dealing, put their own interpretation on their contract, and cannot be allowed to go back on it” ( _China Construction (South Pacific) Development Co Pte Ltd v Spandeck Engineering (S) Pte Ltd_ <span class="citation">[2005] SGHC 86</span> at [46], citing _Amalgamated Investment & Property Co Ltd v Texas Commerce International Bank_

 _Ltd_ [1982] QB 84 at 120-121). [note: 93] It would be unjust to allow the plaintiff to go back on its